aleksandrasd/kubeflow_with_R/README.md

 ## kubeflow installation

 *Note, I am running kubeflow on PC with 32GM of RAM.
-WSL (with kubeflow in it) takes ~15 GB of RAM.
+WSL (with kubeflow running in it) takes ~15 GB of RAM.
 Kubeflow itself takes only ~5GB of RAM.
-Rest of RAM is taken by WSL.
-TODO: can we run kubeflow on less RAM?*
+Rest of RAM is taken (reserved) by WSL.
+In other words, you run kubeflow with much less RAM.
+To learn how to constrain WSL from allocating too much RAM see [Aleksandr Hovhannisyan's post on limiting memory usage in WSL 2](https://www.aleksandrhovhannisyan.com/blog/limiting-memory-usage-in-wsl-2/).*

 For running kubeflow on Windows 11, WSL 2 I used the following tools: